 Main Street Theatre: Welcome

 Welcome to Main Street Theatre.
 Main Street Theatre is a Vancouver based theatre company dedicated to producing contemporary classic plays in an intimate environment with a focus on storytelling.
 We believe in bringing this theatre to our community in an exciting and affordable way.
-With five shows and a total of two Jessie Richardson awards and eleven nominations under our belt, we're just getting started.
-Read about our next Main Event below.
+With six shows and a total of two Jessie Richardson awards and eleven nominations under our belt, we're just getting started.
+Read about our next Main Event, below.
 We'd like to surprise you again.

 Main Street Theatre: On Stage

 In association with Neworld Theatre, Main Street Theatre and Urban Crawl

 April 2 - 12, 2015 (Preview April 1)